jalcazo/fallout4_resurrected/README.md

 | [Wasteland Heroines Replacer and Presets All in One.](https://www.nexusmods.com/fallout4/mods/29205) | a |

 # Tested and discarded mods
-  - (Capital Wasteland Behemoths NO! too much difficult!
+  - (Capital Wasteland Behemoths NO!
+Too much difficult!
 Although tested and they look and behave good they are too much difficult).
-  - FlaconOil's Complete Retexture Project.
-NO!
-Gives a lot of conflicts with other mods in the modlist.
+  | FlaconOil's Complete Retexture Project. | NO!
+Gives a lot of conflicts with other mods in the modlist and performance problems and a heavy drop of FPS in certain areas.
+1
   - Immersive Facial Animations REMADE - IFAR.
 NO!
-Too exaggerate facial animations even in the lowest presets.
+Too exaggerated facial animations even in the lowest presets.
   - Too many other...